 Infinite Switch Detailed Operation

-On electric ranges, the common infinite switch (or simmerstat) uses Pulse Width Modulation (PWM) to control the amount of power delivered to the cooktop burner ¹.
+On electric ranges, the common infinite switch (or simmerstat) uses duty cycle manipulation similar to Pulse Width Modulation (PWM) to control the amount of power delivered to a cooktop burner ¹.

 *To DONATE to the Tech Circuit – CLICK HERE*